owncloud/ocis/services/antivirus/README.md

 ### Postprocessing

 The antivirus service will scan files during postprocessing.
 It listens for a postprocessing step called `virusscan`.
 This step can be added in the environment variable `POSTPROCESSING_STEPS`.
 Read the documentation of the [postprocessing service](https://github.com/owncloud/ocis/tree/master/services/postprocessing) for more details.

+The number of concurrent scans can be increased by setting `ANTIVIRUS_WORKERS`, but be aware that this will also increase the memory usage.

+### Scaling in Kubernetes

+In kubernetes `ANTIVIRUS_WORKERS` and `ANTIVIRUS_MAX_SCAN_SIZE` can be used to trigger the horizontal pod autoscaler by requesting a memory size that is below `ANTIVIRUS_MAX_SCAN_SIZE`.
+Keep in mind that `ANTIVIRUS_MAX_SCAN_SIZE` amount of memory might be held by `ANTIVIRUS_WORKERS` number of go routines.